ukrocks007/accounting-ai/MODEL_CONFIG.md

 ### Environment Variables

-Create a `.env.local` file with your API keys:
+Create a `.env` file with your API keys:

 ```env
 # GitHub Models (Default)